grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "We did OK charging the batteries on the surface during the storm.
 We have about a half charge on them," Percy said, as a starting point for managing all the variables they needed to weigh.

-"So we can do a creeping speed for maybe 10 hours."
-Hemi did not express his opinion aloud that having 10 hours of charge, a somewhat luxurious electrical hoard considering their current situation, meant they could have, and maybe should have, submerged earlier -- and thus avoided the encounter with the _Grackle_.
+"So we can do a creeping speed for maybe ten hours."
+Hemi did not express his opinion aloud that having ten hours of charge, a somewhat luxurious electrical hoard considering their current situation, meant they could have, and maybe should have, submerged earlier -- and thus avoided the encounter with the _Grackle_.

-"OK.
-3 knots, 10 hours.
+"OK. three knots, ten hours.
 Let's see."
 Percy measured a compass against a graduated straight edge and then deftly spun the compass against the chart, drawing an arced dashed line with the grease pencil.
 "That gets us somewhere along this line."

 Hemi nodded.